logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ![Alert description and tags](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/description-and-tags_aug2021.png)

-The **Description** is visible on the _Alert definitions_ page.
-It's also included with emails and Slack messages when the alert is triggered.
+The **Description** is visible on the _Alert definitions_ page, and it's part of the emails and Slack messages sent when the alert is triggered.

 We recommend making your description helpful to recipients, like telling them how to fix the issues that led to the alert.

 The **Tags** are useful for filtering.
-They can be used to create filtered visualizations and dashboards or to filter the _Alert definitions_ page.
+For example, they can be used to create filtered visualizations and dashboards or to filter the _Alert definitions_ page.

 ###### Who to send it to

 ![Recipients and wait between notifications](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/recipients-and-wait_aug2021.png)

-If you want to send notifications or emails when the alert is triggered, choose notification endpoints.
+Choose notification endpoints if you want to send notifications or emails when the alert is triggered.
 This isn't required, though—triggered alerts are still logged and searchable in OpenSearch Dashboards.

 Choose the endpoints or email addresses to notify under _Who to send it to_.